Silesia in Prince George's County, Maryland — The American Northeast (Mid-Atlantic)

 Erected by Prince George's County.

 Location.
 38° 44.601′ N, 76° 59.982′ W. Marker is in Silesia, Maryland, in Prince George's County.
 Marker is on Livingston Road 0 miles north of Fort Washington Road, on the left when traveling north.
-Touch for map.
 From from the Capital Beltway (I-95/495), take Indian Head Highway (MD 210) south and turn right [west] at Fort Washington Road.
 Livingston Road is at the first signal light.
 Turn right [north] at this intersection and then left into the Harmony Hall Regional Center (John Addison Concert Hall) parking lot.
-The Marker is at the south end of the lot.
+Touch for map.
 Marker is at or near this postal address: 10701 Livingston Road, Fort Washington MD 20744, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Site of Silesia School (approx. 0.4 miles away); Prince George’s County - St. John’s Church (approx. 0.9 miles away); Chapel Hill (approx. “Coach” James W. Crawford (approx. 1.7 miles away); Fort Foote (approx. 2.2 miles away); a different marker also named Fort Foote (approx. 2.3 miles away); King's Depression Carriage (approx. 2.3 miles away); Northwest Bastion (approx. 2.3 miles away).
+Site of Silesia School (approx. 0.4 miles away); 40 Members of the Col. John Addison Family (approx. 0.8 miles away); Prince George’s County (approx. 0.9 miles away); Chapel Hill (approx. 1˝ miles away); “Coach” James W. Crawford (approx. 1.7 miles away); Fort Foote (approx. 2.2 miles away); a different marker also named Fort Foote (approx. 2.3 miles away); King's Depression Carriage (approx. 2.3 miles away).

 Regarding Broad Creek Historic District.
 The historic district lies between Livingston Road and Broad Creek, extending north from Fort Washington Road to Oxon Hill Road.
 Be aware that Livingston Road is a meandering, two lane country road through the Historic District - with a very narrow shoulder north of the Harmony Hall Regional Center - quaint, but possibly hazardous due to the sometimes heavy commuter traffic.